-$$Y{ij} = \alpha + \beta Genealogy \ Density_i + X'{ij}\gamma + Z'j\delta + \varepsilon{ij} \tag{1}$$ where Y{ij} represents the responses of individual i in county j to five questions related to family ties in CFPS dataset and the first component of the principal component analysis of these five questions.
+$^{53}\mathrm{See}\ \mathrm{http://worldmap.harvard.edu/data/geonode:buddhist\sites\1820}$ lated to family ties in CFPS dataset and the first component of the principal component analysis of these five questions.
 These questions are described in detail in Section 3.3.
-Genealogy Density_j is historical genealogy density (number of genealogies compiled during 1368 to 1949, normalized by population in 1953) in county j.
-X{ij} is a set of individual characteristic variables including age, gender, household registration status, ethnic group, education level and marital status.
-Z_j denotes county level geographic, historical, and socioeconomic controls.
+Genealogy Densityj is historical genealogy density (number of genealogies compiled from 1368 to 1949, normalized by population in 1953) in county j. $X{ij}$ is a set of individual characteristic variables including age, gender, household registration status, ethnic group, education level and marital status. $Z_j$ denotes county level geographic, historical, and socioeconomic controls.
 Geographic variables include ruggedness, altitude, distance to the coast and calorie suitability.
 Historical variables include biography density (1368-1949), population density in 1880 and tax per capita in 1820.
 Contemporary socioeconomic variables are urbanization rate, sex ratio, minority rate, bank density, and provincial capital dummy.
 Standard errors are clustered at the county level.